Opportunities for Involvement with PAVSA:

 If you are interested in our next training dates and becoming an advocate please fill out the Volunteer Application and return to Erin Naughton, Volunteer Coordinator.
 Any questions about this training can be directed to Erin by phone 218-726-1442, ext.18 or email email@example.com

 PAVSA offers excellent internship opportunities for undergraduate and graduate students.
 Interns can be involved in many of our programs based on their interests and availability.
 These opportunities include, but are not limited to: crisis line and hospital advocacy, support groups, outreach groups, community education, legal advocacy, youth advocacy, and organizing events and awareness campaigns.

-If you are interested in an internship at PAVSA, please submit a cover letter and resume to Vanessa at email@example.com.
+Please submit a cover letter and resume to Vanessa at firstname.lastname@example.org.
 In the cover letter, please answer the following questions:

 - What are the requirements for your internship? (ex: hours, timeline)

 - What would you bring to an internship at PAVSA?

 - What would you hope to learn at PAVSA?

 Keep in mind that we have limited spots available, so get your resume and cover letter to us prior to the deadline!
 All interns are required to complete our state-mandated 40-hour sexual assault training.

 The aid and services which are so integral to PAVSA’s mission are made possible by donors like you.
 Whether it is your time, money or donation of goods every little bit of help is greatly appreciated!
 Please visit our Donate or Give MN page.